sare84/weekly-report-gen/README.md

 ## Todo

 - Possibility to localize the app
-- Add CLI methods for picking the week / weeks
+- Add CLI methods for picking the weeks

 ## Versions

+### 0.0.8

+- Add CLI methods for picking the week
+  - Year is the current year
+  - Week is the first input

 ### 0.0.7